BehaviorTree/btcpp_website/docs/tutorial-advanced/pre_post_conditions.md

 use cases.

-If your scripts become too long, you may want to reconsider your decision of using them.
+If your scripts become too long, you may want to reconsider your decision to use them.
 :::

 ## Pre conditions